LevieTech/ReactToDo/README.md

 );
 ```

-If you would like to name your database something else, you will need to change `re` to the name of your new database name in `server/modules/pool.js`
+If you would like to name your database something else, you will need to change `react-to-do` to the name of your new database name in `server/modules/pool.js`

 You will need to register a user before you can create the next table.
 After registering a user, create a `tasklist` table: